egoyret/CarouselApp/README.md

 You can navigate using the next and previous buttons and also scroll with your finger.

-If have reached teh last picture of the carousel, the Next button will appear disabled.
+If you have reached the last picture of the carousel, the Next button will appear disabled.

 Same thing happens with the Previous button when you reach the begining of the carousel.